liquidinvestigations/cluster/Readme.md

 * <http://10.66.60.1:9990/grafana>

-In case of panic, `docker stop cluster` will make it all go away.
+In case of panic or just to stop it, `docker stop cluster` will make it all go away.

 ## Running a specific version